-Key Competences promote formal, non-formal and informal forms of education.
+Key Competencies promote formal, non-formal and informal forms of education.

 The aim is to support people 'to improve their competences from early childhood throughout their lives" (OJ EU 2018/C 189/01: 4).
-The Key Competences highlight that the competences support, among other things:
+The Key competencies highlight that the competencies support, among other things: